tinyheero/tinyheero.github.io/_posts/2017-03-08-how-to-bayesian-infer-101.md

 \end{align}$$
 </div>

 I have provided an overview of the 4 key steps to any Bayesian inference, and how the posterior distribution represents a compromise between the prior and likelihood.
 In this example, the prior distribution was chosen arbitrary and we calculated the posterior distribution by exhaustively calculating each value.
 This was possible because our parameter space was small, but does not scale well to larger parameter spaces.
 In follow-up posts, I will discuss how we can use an analytical approach to solve this, which in turn depends on our selection of a prior distribution.
 Moreover, I will discuss why Bayesian statistics is difficult and how a class of methods called Markov chain Monte Carlo (MCMC) can help us deal with this!

+* 2019-09-19: Fixed the calculation of the marginal probability by multiply the likelihood by the prior.
+This results in a proper posterior probability distribution that integrates to 1.
+Thanks Jose Tabora for pointing out the original posterior probability distribution wasn't proper.

 ## References